 4. A couple years ago, we moved with our two teenagers from California to Idaho because my husband’s job got transferred.
 What started out as a journey filled with unknowns and what ifs turned out to be one of the best things that ever happened to us.

-7. My favorite seasons are spring and fall because I love change.
+7. My favorite seasons are spring and fall.
+I love change.

-8. I love helping women explore what they believe and why.
-I hold a certificate in Apologetics from Biola University and enjoy talking to women from all walks of life about life’s deep questions.
+8. I love helping women explore life’s tough questions.
+I hold a certificate in Apologetics from Biola University and enjoy talking to women from all walks of life, and from all backgrounds, about things that matter.

 9. I’m a certified volunteer for Courage Worldwide, an incredible non-profit that helps rescue girls who have been victims of trafficking.
 When I lived in California, I had the privilege of being the Director of Communications for this amazing organization.